Safety Profile for the NINLARO® (ixazomib) Regimen*

 • Peripheral Edema: Monitor for fluid retention.
 Investigate for underlying causes, when appropriate.
 Adjust dosing, as needed

 • Cutaneous Reactions: Monitor patients for rash and adjust dosing, as needed.
-Stevens-Johnson syndrome, including a fatal case, has been reported with NINLARO
+Stevens-Johnson syndrome and toxic epidermal necrolysis, including fatal cases, have been reported with NINLARO

 • Thrombotic Microangiopathy: Monitor for signs and symptoms.
 Discontinue NINLARO if suspected.
 Cases, sometimes fatal, have been reported with NINLARO